Configuration Specific to Active Directory on Windows 2000/2003

 Although a Domain Admin account has this read permission by default, using such an account is highly discouraged.
 While BeyondTrust takes every measure to protect the security of your information, there may still be security risks from having these credentials frequently transmitted.

-The recommended configuration is to create a specific account for the Secure Remote Access Appliance to use for browsing the Active Directory server.
-Once this account is created, you can specifically grant the limited set of permissions necessary for this account to allow users to log into the BeyondTrust web interface or representative consoles without compromising your organization's security.
+The recommended configuration is to create a specific account for the B Series Appliance to use for browsing the Active Directory server.
+Once this account is created, you can specifically grant the limited set of permissions necessary for this account to allow users to log in to the BeyondTrust web interface or representative consoles without compromising your organization's security.

-To expressly grant the permission to read a particular attribute to a specific user or group, the Active Directory ACL must be modified.
+To expressly grant the permission to read a particular attribute to a specific user or group, the Active Directory Access Control List (ACL) must be modified.
 To do this, the following command must be executed by a user who has schema modification permissions (e.g., a member of the Domain Admins built-in group):

 dsacls [distinguished name of domain] /I:T /G "User or Group":rp;tokenGroups